Meillaya/blog/src/content/blog/cuda.md

 publishDate: 2024-09-02
 ---

 In this post, I’ll iteratively optimize an implementation of matrix multiplication written in CUDA.
 My goal is not to build a cuBLAS replacement, but to deeply understand the most important performance characteristics of the GPUs that are used for modern deep learning.
-This includes coalescing global memory accesses, shared memory caching and occupancy optimizations, among others.
+This includes coalescing global memory accesses, shared memory caching and occupancy optimizations, among others.[^1] [^2]

-[^1]You can download the code for all kernels from [Github](https://github.com/siboehm/SGEMM_CUDA).
+[^1]: You can download the code for all kernels from [Github](https://github.com/siboehm/SGEMM_CUDA).
 Also checkout [wangzyon’s repo](https://github.com/wangzyon/NVIDIA_SGEMM_PRACTICE) from which I copied the benchmarking setup.

-[^2]This post is less polished than my normal uploads, and includes many more sidenotes.
+[^2]:This post is less polished than my normal uploads, and includes many more sidenotes.
 I used it as notepad for ideas and scribbles while writing the kernels.
 That’s why I called it a worklog :)

 Matrix multiplication on GPUs may currently be the most important algorithm that exists, considering it makes up almost all the FLOPs during the training and inference of large deep-learning models.
-So how much work is it to write a performant CUDA SGEMM
+So how much work is it to write a performant CUDA SGEMM[^3]

-[^3]SGEMM performs `C=αAB+βC` at single (=32b) precision.
+[^3]: SGEMM performs `C=αAB+βC` at single (=32b) precision.

  From scratch?
 I’ll start with a naive kernel and step-by-step apply optimizations until we get within 95% (on a good day) of the performance of cuBLAS (NVIDIA’s official matrix library):cuBLAS at FP32 that is.
 In my setting, doing the matmul using TF32 or BF16 precision allows cuBLAS to use the tensor cores, which increases FLOPS by 2.5x or 3.5x.
 I may look into tensor cores / warp matrix functions in a future post.